 }

 We iterate over all physical devices and store them in compatibleDevices or incompatibleDevices lists.
 How we decide whether the device is compatible or not?
-In our case, we require compute capability on any queue.
+In our case, we need compute capability.
+More precisely, we look for devices that have a queue with compute capability.
 So for each device, we get list of queue families and iterate over them.
-We look for compute capability.
-If we found one, we make a record in compatibleDevices list.
+If we found one with compute capability, we make a record in compatibleDevices list.
 Otherwise, we put the device into incompatibleDevice list.
 Finally, we print all the compatible devices followed by the incompatible ones.

 The next step is the selection of the most suitable device.
-Often, we want the most performant device.
-But running a benchmark might not be the best solution because we also want our application to start quickly.
+Often, we want the device with highest performance.
+Running a benchmark might not be the best solution because we want our application to start quickly.
 So, we will use different approach.
 We will select the device based on its type.
 We will prefer discrete graphics over integrated, virtual GPU over CPU based and over all other types.
 We just assign the score to each device type and choose the device with the highest score:

 // choose the best device